-Facilities: The lodge has 2 restaurants a bar.
-Meals consist of a cooked breakfast, 2-course lunch and 3-course dinner.
+Facilities: The lodge has 2 restaurants a bar, the Landrover's Return.
+There is a small library and sitting area.
 There is a covered freshwater swimming pool overlooking the waterhole.
 You can use the safe in the manager's office for valuables.
 Batteries can be charged in the bar area, restaurant or office.

 Health: This is a malarial area.